 Opioids, like all narcotics, are also highly-addictive for this reason.
 Users will want to repeat these experiences, but they will require increasing amounts of the drugs to achieve their earlier highs.
 Also, as users increase their habit, the brain will produce less dopamine, which forces users to rely on opioids in the future to achieve these pleasurable sensations.

 Since many opioids are prescribed, individuals who have not previously abused drugs may be introduced to these drugs and become dependent unintentionally and even addicted.
 The consequences of opioid dependence and addiction are incredibly high.
 However, over two million Americans suffer from some opioid disorder, and nearly 30,000 have died from an opioid overdose according to one 2014 study.
-These statistics stress the critical need for an opioid addiction rehab center as well as comprehensive therapy and rehab, as Bayview Recovery offers.
+These statistics stress the critical need for an opioid addiction rehab center as well as comprehensive therapy and rehab.
+At Bayview Recovery, we offer a unique approach to long-lasting healing and sobriety through our substance abuse treatment programs.

 Opioids’ Short-Term Effects on the Body